What is Retailtainment or experiential marketing?

 What can POS experiential marketing do for your brand?

 That’s a buzz word and you gotta love it!
-Retailtainment means using retail marketing as entertainment and generating memorable experience for in-store shoppers through engaging activities, sounds, motion or special settings that create a mood which motivates buying.
+Retailtainment means using retail marketing as entertainment and generating a memorable experience for in-store shoppers through engaging activities, sounds, motion, or special settings that create a mood that motivates buying.